Shorzinator/CodeBrief/docs/getting-started/quick-start.md

 # Quick Start

-Get up and running with ContextCraft in under 5 minutes!
+Get up and running with codebrief in under 5 minutes!
 This guide will walk you through the most common use cases and essential commands.

 ## 🎯 Your First Context